-There are also fashions in scientific work, whereby some theory catches on and gains a wide following, and while that situation reigns, most workers aim their efforts to following the logic of the theory and its applications, and tend to be oblivious to things that do not quite fit.
+There are also fashions in scientific work, whereby some theory catches on and gains a wide following, and while that situation reigns, most workers aim their efforts to follow-

-The swings of fashion among meteorological and climatic research leaders over the carbon dioxide effect provide an extreme example.
+The swings of fashion among meteorological and climatic research leaders over the carbon dioxide effect provide an extreme example.114

-In his reflections elsewhere on scientific fashion, Lamb also recalls how solar forcing suddenly went out of fashion in the 1930s after bold forecasts based on the sunspot cycle by senior British meteorologists turned out to be wildly wrong.
-Years later, and despite new evidence, for a young scientist 'to entertain any statement of sun-weather relationships,' recalls Lamb, 'was to brand oneself as a crank.'
-But in his 'extreme example' of fashion swings, Lamb observes how the fashion for the carbon dioxide effect waxed and waned as the climate in mid-northern latitudes warmed and cooled - yet with some years' lag.
+In his reflections elsewhere on scientific fashion, Lamb also recalls how solar forcing suddenly went out of fashion in the 1930s after bold forecasts based on the sunspot cycle by senior British meteorologists turned out to be wildly wrong.115 Years later, and despite new evidence, for a young scientist 'to entertain any statement of sun-weather relationships,' recalls Lamb, 'was to brand oneself as a crank'.116 But in his 'extreme example' of fashion swings, Lamb observes how the fashion for the carbon dioxide effect waxed and waned as the climate in mid-northern latitudes warmed and cooled - yet with some years' lag.
 It waxed mid-century, following early 20th century warming, only to wane in the 1960s...

-...when it was obvious that the climate in the Northern Hemisphere was getting colder (despite greater output of synthetic carbon dioxide than ever before) from the late 1950s till about 1974.
+... when it was obvious that the climate in the Northern Hemisphere was getting colder (despite greater output of synthetic carbon dioxide than ever before) from the late 1950s till about 1974.